ilnerdchuck/vault/vault/3_Uni/Specification and Simulation of Digital Systems.md

 id: SSD
 aliases: []
 tags: []
-title: Specification and Simulation of Digital Systems
+title: "[SSDS] Specification and Simulation of Digital Systems"
 ---

 ## Exercises for the oral exam